TRI-AMDD/beep/README.md

 ```

 ## Testing
-You can use nose or pytests for running unittests (use `pip install nose`
+You can use pytest for running unittests.
-to install nose if not installed).
 In order to run tests the environment variable
-needs to be set (ie. `export BEEP_ENV='dev'`)
+needs to be set (i.e. `export BEEP_ENV='dev'`)

 ```bash
 pytest beep
 ```

-Note that the editable install (as prescribed above), is necessary
-for nosetests.

 ## Using scripts